FoundationStereo: Zero-Shot Stereo Matching: Conclusion

 \section{Conclusion}

 We introduced FoundationStereo, a foundation model for stereo depth estimation that achieves strong zero-shot generalization across various domains without fine-tuning.
-We envision such a foundation model will facilitate broader adoption of stereo estimation models in practical applications.
-Despite its remarkable generalization, our method is not without limitations.
+We envision such a foundation model can facilitate broader adoption of stereo estimation models in practical applications.
+Despite its remarkable generalization, it has several limitations.
 First, our model is not yet optimized for efficiency, which takes 0.7s on image size of 375$\times$1242 on NVIDIA A100 GPU.
 Future work could explore adapting distillation and pruning techniques applied to other vision foundation models~\cite{zhao2023fast,chen20230}.
 Second, our dataset FSD includes a limited collection of transparent objects.
 Robustness could be further enhanced by augmenting with a larger diversity of fully transparent objects during training.

 {

 }

 \maketitlesupplementary